Last Updated on November 12, 2021

 Thankfully I never slipped into that terrain, but “The Ladies’ Paradise” was expertly agile in drawing me in, through empathy and anticipation of what I wanted to see happen next.

 No one is perfect in “The Ladies’ Paradise,” and though there are many touching and tender moments, the main structure is a steady feed of drama wrought with human frailty and necessary secrets.

 Each episode ups the dramatic tension, and becomes more suspenseful.
 There’s romance, unrequited love, impossible choices to be made, rivalry, scandal and passion.
 The costumes by Chiara Ferrantini never take a false step, and the shots of Milan are inviting.
 There’s heartbreak and hope, and a terrific Jane Eyre reference.

 Just when I think I know how Season 1 is going to end… an audible gasp comes from my lips.
-The end is just the beginning, and that’s just as it should be because season 2 comes to Acorn TV on June 18th, 2018 with 10 new episodes.
+The end is just the beginning, and that’s just as it should be because Season 2 is even better than the first.

 In Italian with English subtitles.